Help Protect Your Financial Independence With Our Critical Illness Insurance

 Plan for the unexpected.
-1.6 million new cancer cases were diagnosed in 2016.
-About 1.68 million new cases of cancer are expected to be diagnosed in 2017.
-(Cancer Facts and Figures 2016, American Cancer Society)
+1.7 million new cancer cases were diagnosed in 2018.
+(Cancer Facts and Figures 2018, American Cancer Society)

 Benefits you can count on.

 Money available when you need it, for what you need.

 Coverage for critical illnesses beyond your health plan, if you are diagnosed with a critical illness insured condition, as defined in the policy.

 Talk to one our Financial Representatives for more information.

 Why Critical Illness Insurance From Western & Southern?

 When you’re looking for protection from potential financial hardship in case of critical illness, you want to partner with a company with a history of financial strength.
 Western & Southern, one of the strongest life insurance groups, has a heritage of helping people secure their futures.
 A knowledgeable financial representative is available to help you with your critical illness insurance needs.

 Critical Illness insurance does not replace the need for health insurance.

 Critical Illness and Critical Illness Plus Limited Benefit Policy series 0907-80 and 0907-80-U issued by The Western and Southern Life Insurance Company.

 The Western and Southern Life Insurance Company, Cincinnati, Ohio, operates in DC and all states except AK, CT, ME, MA, NH, and NY.

 Critical Illness coverage is not comprehensive health insurance coverage (often referred to as "Major Medical Coverage").
 It does not satisfy the individual mandate of the Patient Protection and Affordable Care Act.
 It does not meet the requirements of minimum essential coverage as defined by federal law.